konfuzio-ai/konfuzio-sdk/docs/web/api-v3.md

 ```

 A Webhook is sent after processing, if the URL via `callback_url` is given when uploading the Document.
+If you want to configure additional webhooks, please feel free to [contact us](https://konfuzio.com/kontakt/).

 ```
 curl --request POST \